DevLeoko/license-gate/README.md

   <img src="https://github.com/DevLeoko/license-gate/assets/13747815/35c05ca5-51b7-440f-b589-29da9e27c876">
 </picture>

-# !!
-This project is still in development !!

 # LicenseGate

 LicenseGate is an open-source licensing tool for developers.
 Create and manage license or api keys for your software with ease.
 Easily check the validity of a license through our REST API or with one of our wrapper libraries.